 - Please don’t drink strong alcohol in the sauna, because intoxication will increase the risks to health.

-Big Evening Sauna is perfect for relaxing by company up to six-eight people.
+Big Sauna is perfect for relaxing by company up to six-eight people.
 Sauna is made of alder wood and decorated with natural stones.
 It includes two comfortable locker rooms, two separate shower rooms (three shower cabins in each) and a toilet.
 There is a big terrace where you can relax after sauna and there is always a supply of birch logs in the woodpile.

 For a Perfect Sauna Experience